 A dental bridge is a prosthesis used in place of missing teeth and may be removable or permanently attached.
-If you have a space from a missing tooth or teeth a bridge will be custom made to fill in the space with a false tooth or teeth.
+If you have a space from a missing tooth or teeth a bridge will be custom-made to fill in the space with a false tooth or teeth.
 The false tooth is attached by the bridge to the two other teeth around the space – bridging them together.

 Dentures are removable sets (sometimes called “plates”) of teeth that replace all the teeth in a jaw.
 They can be upper, lower, or both.
-The teeth in a jaw are all removed, the jaw bone may need to be shaped properly with a minor surgery, impressions (molds) are taken, the bite is measured, the denture is fabricated, the denture ( they do come in and out) is placed and home care instructions are discussed.
+The teeth in a jaw are all removed, the jaw bone may need to be shaped properly with minor surgery, impressions (moulds) are taken, the bite is measured, the denture is fabricated, the denture ( they do come in and out) is placed and home care instructions are discussed.

 Partial dentures are removable sets (sometimes called partial plates) of teeth that replace missing teeth in a jaw that still has other teeth in that jaw.
-Anchor teeth are shaped, impressions (molds) are taken, the bite is measured, the partial denture is fabricated, the partial denture ( they do come in and out) is placed and home care instructions are discussed.
+Anchor teeth are shaped, impressions (moulds) are taken, the bite is measured, the partial denture is fabricated, the partial denture ( they do come in and out) is placed and home care instructions are discussed.

 Dentures for Missing Teeth